Submit — Frequently Asked Questions

 6. Can I include a full paper/presentation?

-When you create a submission, you will receive a confirmation email.
+When you create a submission or award application for AUDIENCExSCIENCE, the Great Mind Awards, or the ARF David Ogilvy Awards, you will receive a confirmation email.

-13. I keep getting errors when trying to submit, what could be the problem?
+9. I keep getting errors when trying to submit a proposal to AUDIENCExSCIENCE, Great Mind Awards or the ARF David Ogilvy Awards.
+What could be the problem?

 Errors often occur if you are not using a compatible browser.
 Make sure you are using one of the below:

 - Chrome version 22.x (November 2012 ) or higher

 - Firefox version 16.x (November 2012) or higher